Skip to main content

 • Unknown tool_use_id — you sent an id the latest assistant turn never produced.
 Almost always a typo or a stale resume payload.

-• Not a client tool call — you sent a tool_use_id whose alias resolves to a server-side tool.
-The platform already answered that one; only client-side ids belong in tool_outputs.
+• Not a client tool call — you sent a tool_use_id whose name has the {alias}-{tool} shape (an MCP-resolved call).
+The platform already answered those; only dash-free names belong in tool_outputs.

 • Incomplete tool outputs — you missed one of the pending ids, or sent extras the model didn’t ask for.